TobitSoftware/chayns-components/migrating.md

 - removeIcon: Show X icon in the upper right corner
 - width: Width of the tooltip
 - position: Position of the tooltip
+- coordinates: Coordinates of the tooltip
+- parent: DOM Node into which the tooltip will be rendered

 ###Upload
 New Props:
 - customIcon: Icon shown in the component

 # Migrating from v1 to v2